NataljaTalikova/Statistical-Learning-with-R/README.md

 # Statistical Learning Coursework – Critical Review & Loan Default Classification (2025)

-This repository contains my final coursework for the **Statistical Learning with R** module, completed in 2025.

 The submission consisted of two parts: a critical review and a machine learning analysis task, both included in the final report.
-Despite a 10% late submission penalty (see note below), the work itself was awarded a **full 100% grade**, reflecting both technical depth and analytical clarity.
+Despite a 10% late submission penalty (see note below), the work itself was awarded a **full 100% grade**.

 ---

 ## 🧠 Task 1: Critical Review of LSTM Neural Network in Finance